-- Coordination of the matching process as well as monitoring, evaluation and ongoing communication with professionals. - CPD and training opportunities for Creative Mentors themed around. - Ongoing coordination of a Creative Mentoring monthly e-news, sharing insights into Creative Mentoring across the region and opportunities for children and young people. - Travel expenses to cover Creative Mentor's mileage to and from sessions. - Resources expenses to cover items purchased for the purpose of Creative Mentoring activities.
+- Coordination of the matching process as well as monitoring, evaluation and ongoing communication with professionals. - CPD and training opportunities for Creative Mentors themed around. - Ongoing coordination of a Creative Mentoring monthly e-news, sharing insights into Creative Mentoring across the region and opportunities for children and young people.

-While we suggest 24 hours as the optimum time for one child or young person to receive Creative Mentoring, referral partners can ask for less/more hours where needed, subject to funding.
+Whilst we suggest 24-hours as the optimum time for one child or young person to receive Creative Mentoring, referral partners can ask for more hours where needed, subject to funding.